MaliciousFiles/Python-Projects/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](#) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors